Daniel-Chavarro/Systems_Design_Repository/Workshop-2/README.md

 1. **Initial Architecture Design**: We started by creating a baseline architecture that addressed the core functional requirements of the system without the evaluation components (see `System-WithoutEvaluation.png`).

-2. **Evaluation Integration**: After establishing the core architecture, we incorporated evaluation mechanisms to enable performance monitoring, quality assessment, and continuous improvement (see `System-full.png`).
+2. **Evaluation Integration**: After establishing the core architecture, we included the evaluation mechanisms created and applied by Kaggle's competition to enable performance monitoring, quality assessment, and continuous improvement (see `System-full.png`).

 3. **Documentation**: The entire development process, including requirements analysis, design decisions, implementation guidelines, and evaluation strategies, has been documented in the final PDF report.